New York, Ontario and Western Railway: 19th century

+20th century

 During the ill-fated "Morganization" of the New York, New Haven and Hartford Railroad (NH), the railroad acquired control of the O&W and installed NH president Charles Sanger Mellen as president for a year.
 Regulatory difficulties frustrated Mellen's plans to barter the O&W to the New York Central Railroad for concessions elsewhere.

 The 1940s saw a receding of passenger service.
 In the early years of the 1940s, the Summitville-Kingston branch was reduced to a Sundays and holidays, summer-only service.
-Improved highways ended the O&W's passenger service to the resort areas of the lower Catskill Mountains (the "Borscht Belt") and lightly populated portions of Upstate New York, with the last train from Walton, New York to Weehawken operating in the summer of 1948.
+Improved highways ended the O&W's passenger service to the resort areas of the lower Catskill Mountains (the "Borscht Belt") and lightly populated portions of Upstate New York, with the last train from Walton, New York, to Weehawken operating in the summer of 1948.
 The O&W's Walton-Delhi branch service, all in Delaware County, was also eliminated in this period.
-The last passenger train (from Roscoe, New York just north of Livingston Manor, to Weehawken Terminal) operated on September 10, 1953.
+The last passenger train (from Roscoe, New York, just north of Livingston Manor, to Weehawken Terminal) operated on September 10, 1953.

-Bankruptcy

-The O&W began bankruptcy proceedings, from which it would never emerge, as early as 1937.
-Apart from total dieselization by 1948, it became antiquated.
-(It was known to locals as the "Old & Weary", "Old & Wobbly" or "Old Woman.")
+By 1948 the operating losses had accumulated to over $38 million (over $69 million in 2024).
 The decrease of coal as a heating fuel for other than major power plants damaged its primary freight business, as did the end of rail transport of high-priority dairy products from Upstate New York to the Metro New York City area.
 The New Haven offered to purchase the company in 1952, but later withdrew its offer, citing its own financial problems.
 Abandonment was loudly-protested by towns along the line, which considered unpaid back taxes as an investment in the railroad.
 The New York State legislature approved a $1 million aid bill, citing the O&W as essential for civil defense, but the state civil defense commission rejected it.